Immigration Frequently Asked Questions

 Students are not required to complete any additional steps to initiate the LOA verification process.
 Once you have successfully submitted your Study Permit application to IRCC using the Letter of Acceptance/Offer of Admission issued by the University of Alberta, the Registrar’s Office at the University of Alberta will receive a notification to verify the letter of acceptance you submitted to IRCC as part of your application.
 The LOA Verification process and the PAL process are different.
 Read more about the PAL process here.

-How is the Provincial Attestation Letter (PAL) different from or interact with the Letter of Acceptance (LOA) verification process
+How does the Provincial Attestation Letter (PAL) differ from or interact with the Letter of Acceptance (LOA) verification process?

 The PAL process and the LOA Verification process are two different processes.